 How much sweet spot should your daily workouts have?

-Sweet spot training is a balanced amount of intensity and volume that increases an athlete’s functional threshold power (FTP).
+Sweet spot training is a balanced amount of intensity and volume that increases an athlete’s functional threshold power (FTP) and improves endurance.
 In the figure below, the “sweet spot” occurs between a high level/zone 2 and level/zone 4 or 84-97% of one’s FTP.
 Between these ranges athletes will generate large Training Stress Scores (TSS), increase their Chronic Training Load (CTL) and simultaneously increase power at threshold.
 More bang for your buck, and thus the nickname, “sweet spot.”

 How do I find my sweet spot?